Boiler Corrosion & Its Effects

 Acidity also impacts the corrosion of boiler material.
 Acid corrosion often occurs in the condensate return portion of the system.
-Low pH levels, indicating more acidic water, is among the top three causes of corrosion, along with dissolved oxygen and weakened areas of metal.
-Though water seems benign, dissolved gases in it can affect its pH level, which leads to wear of the surfaces inside your boiler.
+A low pH level, indicating more acidic water, is among the top three causes of corrosion, along with dissolved oxygen and weakened metal areas.
+Though water seems benign, dissolved gases can affect its pH level, which leads to wear of the surfaces inside your boiler.
 For example, carbon dioxide can make water acidic, which contributes to the pitting of the metal.

 3. Dissolved Solids

 Solids in the water may also contribute to corrosion formation.
 For example, calcium and magnesium salts, silica, manganese and iron can all form scale in a boiler.
 When dissolved solids deposit onto the metal, these scale-forming minerals can trap sodium salts under them.
 While sodium salts do not cause buildup, they can cause pitting and corrosion under the scale, which will remain unseen until you remove the scale.

 While sodium causes problems under scale, it can also contribute to other corrosion problems in the system.
 Sodium carbonate can convert into sodium hydroxide through hydrolysis.
 The latter compound reacts with iron in the boiler, dissolving it and producing sodium ferrate.
 This product then undergoes hydrolysis again, converting back to sodium hydroxide, continuing the process.
 Joints and bends are especially susceptible to this type of damage from sodium in the water.